-Egg, Cheese and Spinach Waffle
+Egg, Cheese, and Spinach Waffle

 These savoury waffles make a great breakfast on the go, snack or basis of a main meal.
 We recommend making extra and freezing for future you.
+If you d...on’t have a waffle iron you can fry them like pancakes.
+Read more These savoury waffles make a great breakfast on the go, snack or basis of a main meal.
+We recommend making extra and freezing for future you.
 If you don’t have a waffle iron you can fry them like pancakes.

 Prep time

-3 minutes
+3 mins

 Cook time

-5 minutes
+5 mins

 FREEZER FRIENDLY